arbor-sim/arbor/doc/concepts/interconnectivity.rst

       Spikes travel over :term:`connections <connection>`.
 In a synapse, they generate an event.

    threshold detector
       :ref:`Placed <cablecell-place>` on a cell.
-Possible source of a connection.
+The possible source of a connection.
       Detects crossing of a fixed threshold and generates corresponding events.
       Also used to record spikes for analysis.
 See :ref:`here
       <cablecell-threshold-detectors>` for more information.

    spike source cell
-      Artificial cell to generate spikes on a given schedule, see :ref:`spike cell <spikecell>`.
+      Artificial cell to generate spikes on a given schedule.
+See :ref:`spike cell <spikecell>`.

    recording
-      By default, spikes are used for communication, but not stored for analysis, however, :ref:`simulation <modelsimulation>` objects can be instructed to record spikes.
+      By default, spikes are used for communication but not stored for analysis, however, :ref:`simulation <modelsimulation>` objects can be instructed to record spikes.

    event
-      In a synapse :term:`spikes <spike>` generate events, which constitute stimulation of the synapse mechanism and the transmission of a signal.
+      In a synapse, :term:`spikes <spike>` generates events, which constitute stimulation of the synapse mechanism and the transmission of a signal.
 A synapse may receive events directly from an :term:`event generator`.